Jesusw0w/Odin-Project-Etch-A-Sketch/README.md

 # Odin-Project-Etch-A-Sketch

- Create a web Etch A Sketch project
+Etch A Sketch with random colors on hover, able to create a grid up to 100x100